grantmcdermott/etwfe/README.md

   [`JWDID`](https://ideas.repec.org/c/boc/bocode/s459114.html) Stata
   module, which has provided a welcome foil for unit testing and whose elegant design helped inform my own choices for this R equivalent.

-[^1]: See the `?etwfe` helpfile for information about other function
-    arguments that can be used to customize the underlying estimation.
-    There are many options, from defining bespoke reference groups to support for nonlinear models (e.g., logit and Poisson).